 Business process modeling can provide decision makers with the information that they need to prioritize and plan the creation of their MDS implementation.
 Modeling relevant processes related to the creation and maintenance of domains you are interested in managing is the most logical place to start.
 Although you could employ skilled business process managers to interview employees and provide detailed designs of their findings, most projects can get by with a do-it-yourself approach.

-Your first step should be a quick inventory of any existing documentation of current processes, like the example shown in Figure 3-1 .
+Your first step should be a quick inventory of any existing documentation of current processes.
 Much of what you require might already exist.
 Be sure to review any existing documents with current employees in the modeled roles.
 It is astounding how quickly reality can diverge from the documentation given a little bit of time.
-The more manual the processes, the more easily these processes can change or be abandoned.
+The more manual the processes, the more easily these processes can be changed or abandoned.

 When you conduct the interviews required to create a business process model yourself, you should complete the following two steps in sequence.
 Each step provides insight into the investigated domain.
 Make sure to record the actors, activity, and length of time required for each business process.